Can I Give Someone Access to My Safety Deposit Box?

 If you’re unwilling to give someone shared access while you’re still alive, there are other solutions to post-death access.
 However, each state has its own laws on dealing with post-death safety deposit box access.

-It’s essential to give the person you wish to have access a key to the safety deposit box.
-This eases the process with the bank exponentially.
+• Provide a Key to the Person You Wish To Have Access: It’s essential to give the person you wish to have access a key to the safety deposit box.
+This exponentially eases the process with the bank.

 Other items such as valuables can be removed by a designated personal representative of the estate.
-If there isn’t one, you will need to file for a small estates affidavit.
+If there isn’t one, you will need to file for a small estate affidavit.

 Transfer to a Living Trust